maxkim77/LiveChatService/README.md

 - This repository is about LiveChat Service
 - You might be able to practice LiveChat service With Django Channels & Redis
+- You can be able to make account in redis website : https://app.redislabs.com/
 - Here is the way how to download code and execute it agiain.
 - Hope this help.